 Being more accessible can help you win the game of sales and customer retention, Shep said.
 “At the end of the day, it’s a game, and the tally is how many customers do you have?”

-Also remember the difference between “simple and easy,” Shep said.
-“A lot of the things we are talking about are simple to understand but they aren’t easy.
+Also, remember the difference between “simple and easy,” Shep said.
+“Many of the things we are talking about are simple to understand, but they aren’t easy.
 Simple means I now understand it.
 Now let’s implement it.”